 These deadlines are only for participants who are graduating in December or May respectively; they ensure that we have time to review and solicit revisions when necessary prior to a participant’s graduation.
 If you do not plan to graduate during the current semester, then the semester submission deadlines do not apply to you.

-Please submit any completed documentation electronically at email@example.com.
+Please submit any completed documentation electronically on the AT Program (2) Canvas course.
 You will need to scan and email documents with faculty signatures.